dataspecer/ds-wdoi/source/preprocessing/README.md

 - inputs:
   - optional argument for languages extracration
+    - This parameter should always be equal to the one used in phase 3, since during development I use the scripts separately.
+Using it without the values from phase 3 could lead to missing certain classes during search.
+The option is present because the script needs to know the languages used beforehand, so it could create valid ES objects for classes.
     - `--lang`
     - accepts a list of space separated language shortcuts
       - e.g. `--lang en cs de`